yoshihito-saito/pyNeuroscope/README.md

 # pyNeuroscope

-pyNeuroscope is a Python desktop app inspired by NeuroScope for inspecting electrophysiology recordings and creating NeuroSuite / Neurocode-compatible `amplifier.xml` files.
+pyNeuroscope is a Python desktop app inspired by NeuroScope for inspecting electrophysiology recordings and creating NeuroSuite compatible `amplifier.xml` files.

 It is designed for quick visual checks of `amplifier.dat`, channel grouping, bad-channel marking, color-map assignment, and XML export for downstream preprocessing workflows.